NAVEENKUMAR4325/EX-3/README.md

 # DATE : 23-03-2023

+# AIM:

-# AIM:To write a python program to perform sliding window protocol.
+To write a python program to perform sliding window protocol.

 # ALGORITHM :
 1.Start the program.